-I am glad to report that the project is a huge success.
-Almost all of the students received their high school diploma with very high grades in physics and later pursued an academic degree, usually in STEM or STEM-adjacent fields.
+I am glad to report that the project was a huge success.
+An overwhelming majority of the students received their high school diplomas with notably high grades in physics.
+This allowed them to later pursue an academic degree, usually in STEM or related fields.

-These beautiful and exciting projects included, for instance, a work studying the formation of sand dunes by simulating sand desert conditions using an aquarium and vibration plate.
-Some of my students won national prizes for their projects.
-Yeruham’s reputation was changing, thanks to these brilliant, hard-working, determined, and inspiring students.
+For instance, these beautiful and exciting projects included work studying sand dune formation by simulating sand in desert conditions using an aquarium and vibration plate.
+A selection of my students won national prizes for their projects.
+Ultimately, Yeruham’s reputation has been changing, thanks to these brilliant, hard-working, determined, and inspiring students.

-Science communication as a mission
+Science Communication as a Mission

-All through my period as a graduate student, I was and still am engaged in aspects of science communication.
-I strongly believe in the equalizing force of education generally and scientific literacy specifically.
-It has been my experience that most of the scientists in Israel are members of the same social economical and ethnic background.
-However, it is my belief that no one group holds a mandate over the truth or the privilege of higher education.
-While this state of affairs is slowly changing, I firmly believe we should help it along.
-My contribution to this is by supporting the culture of science literacy.
-In the past, I wrote a blog dedicated to explaining complex physics concepts in laypeople’s terms.
-Recently this endeavor has changed form.
-I am proud to say that I am now a member of the `Mada Gadol BaKtana’ (Little Big Science) – a volunteer-based organization dedicated to promoting scientific literacy.
+Throughout my period as a graduate student, I was and remain engaged in various aspects of science communication.
+I strongly believe in the equalizing force of education, specifically scientific literacy.
+It has been my experience that many of the scientists in Israel are members of a similar socio-economic and ethnic background.
+However, I believe that no one group holds a mandate over the truth or the privilege of higher education, and firmly believe we should encourage this slowly changing state of affairs.
+My primary contribution to this is by supporting the culture of science literacy.
+In the past, I created a blog dedicated to explaining complex physics concepts in laypeople’s terms.
+It recently resulted in my becoming a member of the `Mada Gadol BaKtana’ (Little Big Science) – a volunteer-based organization dedicated to promoting scientific literacy.